vahidAK/PatMat/README.md

 Optional arguments.:
   --known_dmr KNOWN_DMR, -kd KNOWN_DMR
-                        The path to the input file for known imprinted DMRs.File must have the following information in the following column order: chromosome start end
+                        The path to the input file for known imprinted DMRs.
+                        File must have the following information in the following column order: chromosome start end
                         MethylatedAlleleOrigin where the methylated allele
                         origin must be either maternal or paternal (First row